In Part 5, we learned that interpretation is the application of the proverb.

 11. The words of the wise are as goads, and as nails fastened by the masters of assemblies, which are given from one shepherd.

-In the story of Daniel, we find that because in him dwelt the spirit of wisdom, he was able to interpret the kings’ open vision.
-In the king’s open vision he saw a man’s hand write on his palace wall.
-The king didn’t know what was actually written for it was hidden from him, so he sought out wise men to give him the interpretation.
+In the story of Daniel, we find that because in him dwelt the spirit of wisdom, he was able to interpret the Kings’ open vision.
+In the King’s open vision he saw a man’s hand write on his palace wall.
+The King didn’t know what was actually written for it was hidden from him, so he sought out wise men to give him the interpretation.
+We will pick up the story starting in verse five.
+The complete story can be reviewed in chapter five of Daniel.

 5. In the same hour came forth fingers of a man’s hand, and wrote over against the candlestick upon the plaster of the wall of the king’s palace: and the king saw the part of the hand that wrote.